aaviator42/StorX/README.md

 ####  5. `\StorX\Sx::returnKey(keyName, store)`

 Reads a key and returns the value.
+Use of this function is discouraged, use `readKey()` instead whenever possible!

 ```php